 When water is mixed with the soil, the saturated pleasures or earth pressure submerge, which is lower than the saturated pressure but the water pressure is higher than the saturated pressure.

-So this type of structure, soil and water pressure should be considered when designing.
+So this types of structures, soil and water pressure should be considered when designing.

 Case-3: Water Table is above the Structure and Weep Holes are provided.

-The height of placement of the holes plays an important role, as the height of the weep hole, the greater structure is pressurized by water.
+The height of placement of the hole plays an important role, as the height of the weep hole, the greater structure is pressurized by water.